 When you see the suspension and hip belt padding on this pack, you can be sure that you can indeed carry up to 35 lb (16 kg) of weight, and you will do this comfortably.
 They have reduced the weight, but the most important parts of a pack built to carry a load, the frame, the hip belt, and the lumbar zone, are as good as in any other much heavier pack.
 I can fully recommend it.

 I am obviously impressed, but I am not biased or paid by the brand, these are my views and impressions of the pack.
 It is not perfect, a few important things are missing, this is a trade-off, the weight versus features as usual.
-If you need a smaller pack, check its smaller cousin the Optic 48 backpack.
+I have included this pack in my list of the best backpacking packs for men.
+But if you need a smaller pack, check its smaller cousin the Optic 48 backpack.
 See also the Octal 45 for women, from the same series.